smritiRGI/spam-review-detection/README.md

 # spam-review-detection

+This project classifies online reviews as spam/not spam  on the basis of set of behavioural features of the reviewer.
-The dataset is taken from Amazon website
+The dataset used for this project is taken from Amazon